cult-of-coders/redis-oplog/docs/finetuning.md

 ### Configuration at collection level

+You may want to configure reactivity at the collection level.
 This can have several applications, for example you have collections that don't require reactivity, or you have a multi-tenant system, and you want to laser-focus reactivity per tenant.